 Multi-cloud computing has become increasingly popular with enterprises looking to avoid vendor lock-in.
 While most cloud providers offer similar functionality, they may differ significantly in terms of performance and/or cost.
 A customer looking to benefit from such differences will naturally want to solve the multi-cloud configuration problem: given a workload, which cloud provider should be chosen and how should its nodes be configured in order to minimize runtime or cost?
-In this work, we consider solutions to this optimization problem.
+In this work, we consider possible solutions to this multi-cloud optimization problem.
 We develop and evaluate possible adaptations of state-of-the-art cloud configuration solutions to the multi-cloud domain.
-Furthermore, we identify an analogy between multi-cloud configuration and the selection-configuration problems commonly studied in the automated machine learning (AutoML) field.
+Furthermore, we identify an analogy between multi-cloud configuration and the selection-configuration problems that are commonly studied in the automated machine learning (AutoML) field.
 Inspired by this connection, we utilize popular optimizers from AutoML to solve multi-cloud configuration.
-Finally, we propose a new algorithm for solving multi-cloud configuration, CloudBandit (CB).
+Finally, we propose a new algorithm for solving multi-cloud configuration, CloudBandit.
 It treats the outer problem of cloud provider selection as a best-arm identification problem, in which each arm pull corresponds to running an arbitrary black-box optimizer on the inner problem of node configuration.
-Our experiments indicate that (a) many state-of-the-art cloud configuration solutions can be adapted to multi-cloud, with best results obtained for adaptations which utilize the hierarchical structure of the multi-cloud configuration domain, (b) hierarchical methods from AutoML can be used for the multi-cloud configuration task and can outperform state-of-the-art cloud configuration solutions and (c) CB achieves competitive or lower regret relative to other tested algorithms, whilst also identifying configurations that have 65% lower median cost and 20% lower median time in production, compared to choosing a random provider and configuration.
+Our extensive experiments indicate that (a) many state-of-the-art cloud configuration solutions can be adapted to multi-cloud, with best results obtained for adaptations which utilize the hierarchical structure of the multi-cloud configuration domain, (b) hierarchical methods from AutoML can be used for the multi-cloud configuration task and can outperform state-of-the-art cloud configuration solutions and (c) CloudBandit achieves competitive or lower regret relative to other tested algorithms, whilst also identifying configurations that have 65% lower median cost and 20% lower median runtime in production, compared to choosing a random provider and configuration.